kavishkabartlett-rgb/Technical-Portfolio/Logisim Digital Circuit Design/16-Bit CPU Circuit/README.md

 #                   Single Cycle CPU

 ## Note:
-To see images of circuit, go to Outputs.
+To see images of the circuits, go to the Outputs directory.
 Each name corresponds to their particular file, while Main is a image of the entire CPU

 ## Overview
 This project build a 16-bit, RISC processor capable of fully executing 16 unique R, I, and J MIPS assembly instructions.